junechakma/wexford-educare/coursedata.md

 **Note:** If you don’t meet the standard academic grades but can demonstrate that your significant life or work experience makes you a suitable candidate, your application will still be strongly considered.

-### Advance Your Global Career with Blossom Educare 💼
+### Advance Your Global Career with Wexford Educare 💼

 Ready to take the next step in your international career?
 A degree that combines excellent academics with practical, global experience can shape your future.
-The expert team at **Blossom Educare** is here to guide you through the application process.
+The expert team at **Wexford Educare** is here to guide you through the application process.

-**Email us for a free consultation at: info@blossomeducare.co.uk**
+**Email us for a free consultation at: info@wexfordeducare.com**

 BA (Hons) Health and Social Care with Foundation Year
 =====================================================

-Begin a rewarding career and make a real difference with the BA (Hons) Health and Social Care with Foundation Year program. **Blossom Educare** is here to guide you to top UK universities offering this course, which is designed to give you the extensive knowledge and practical skills needed to excel in the health and social care sectors.
+Begin a rewarding career and make a real difference with the BA (Hons) Health and Social Care with Foundation Year program. **Wexford Educare** is here to guide you to top UK universities offering this course, which is designed to give you the extensive knowledge and practical skills needed to excel in the health and social care sectors.

 The integrated **Foundation Year** provides a supportive pathway into higher education, ensuring you’re fully prepared for the challenges of the degree, even if you don’t meet the standard entry requirements.